 Proctor has a Fokker Eindecker museum scale kit.
 Wingspan is 100 in. and length is 70 in.
 Proctor recommends a minimum 1.50 four cycle engine.
 Weight should be between 15 and 20 lbs.

-The AMA has Fokker Eindecker plans from their Old Time Plans Service.
-Wingspan is 38 in.
+The AMA has Fokker Eindecker plans by John Lockwood.
+Wingspan is 100 in.
 It is for engine power.
-Plan no. is 24011.
+Plan no. is 50033.

-There are plans for a Fokker Eindecker with a 30 in. wingspan from the AMA.
-They are from Model World under no. 16733.
+There are plans for a Fokker Eindecker with a 55 in. wingspan, powered by an electric motor, from the AMA.
+They are from P. Rake under plan no. 60195.